March 23, 2021

 Performance & Price Comparison

 A few weeks back I set a goal of trying to find out which processor was the most performant.
 I created a repeatable approach to delivering a simple WordPress environment that we could manipulate the type of CPU and we had a way to measure the performance of the instances.
 Now we need to add pricing into the equation and do some comparisons.
 Calculations While the distributed testing tool does give us a nice UI to interface with and review results, to gather results from several tests would’ve been a little cumbersome.
+Thankfully it is stored in DynamoDB and with a little bit of python I could extract the data into CSV output.
 Read more

 February 24, 2021